 Credit unions are regulated and supervised at the national level, however EU legislation increasingly impacts the credit union movement.
-In order to ensure appropriate and proportionate regulation for credit unions, six European associations and the World Council of Credit Unions comprise European Network of Credit Unions.
+In order to ensure appropriate and proportionate regulation for credit unions, eight European associations and the World Council of Credit Unions comprise European Network of Credit Unions.
 The network serves as a platform to exchange information and speaks with one voice on European matters.
 More concretely, the objectives of the network are to:

 - Educate EU policymakers on what a credit union is, how it is structured and what services it provides